 DrumMic’a is a free acoustic drum kit library for Kontakt Player.
 The library contains over 13,000 individual drum kits, with multiple round-robin variations and dynamic layers for each sampled drum.
 You also get a fully customized user interface for Kontakt Player.

 The interface features a fully-fledged virtual mixer with volume, pan, and FX controls for each drum channel.
 Additionally, the user can customize the instrument’s velocity response and the MIDI mapping for easy integration into any controller setup.

-As for the sampled drum kit, it’s a highly versatile acoustic drum that can be used for various styles of rock and pop music.
+As for the sampled drum kit, it’s a highly versatile acoustic drum that can be used for various rock and pop music styles.
 The drums were recorded using state-of-the-art studio gear, including a range of Neumann microphones.
 Some of the drum elements offer a choice between multiple microphone models.
 Hover the mouse over the drum kit photo on the interface to access the microphone selection menu.